 I love the text on the cards and all the wistful memories and uncomfortable feelings they conjure.
 I love Megan McKay’s art, which is as cute as stumbling puppies and waddling ducklings and fuzzy wittle bunnies and grinning piglets, all climbing into your lap at the same time.
 However, to be honest, it’s not the gameplay that gets me.
 The bluffing and trick-taking is pretty light (it’s still enjoyable and fun to play), but the gameplay ends up being ancillary to the experience of just breaking out Pretending to Grownup with a group of good friends.

 Every time I’ve played it, the deep, belly laughs, the distant stares backward, bemused smirks, and occasional groans have been there.
 Growing up is tough and few of us step out on our own, fully prepared to safely navigate adulthood.
 Sure, we figure things out and mostly, somehow, get by, but not without some embarrassing moments and funny stories.
 So many of these experiences end up being common to us all or hurdles we have all managed to overcome.
 Pretending to Grownup captures so many of those moments so perfectly, that it feels a lot like reflecting on your own memories.
 It’s a game I see bringing out after dinner with friends pretty regularly, simply because it’s a fun time that makes me feel really good when I’m playing it.

-Pretending to Grownup funded on Kickstarter and will be available in stores on June 20.
-You can order/pre-order now.
+Pretending to Grownup funded on Kickstarter and is available now.

 Disclosure: GeekDad was sent a copy of this game for review purposes.